techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 That’s all, we are now ready to use the  `HttpClient`  service in our project but first we need to create two, home and about, components of our app.

-## Step 4 — Creating Angular Components
+## Angular 9 Tutorial, Step 4 — Creating Angular Components

 After setting up Angular HttpClient, let’s create the Angular components that control our application UI.